ftlabucsd/FEDUPP/README.md

 │   └── reversal.csv
 └── ...
 ```
 > Note: you do not have to specify the FR1 or reversal session type in csv filenames.
 Our algorithm will automatically determine its session.
-The names is for illustration only.
+The names is for illustration only, but you do not to put csv files for one mouse in one folder.

 **B. Define Group Membership**

-Create or modify `group_map.json` to assign mice id to experimental groups, for example like below (the ID you enter here must match the subfolder name, like "M1", "M2" above):
+Create or modify `group_map.json` to assign mice id to experimental groups, for example like below (the ID you enter here must match the subfolder name, like "M1", "M2" above, but the group name can be customized as desired):

 ```json
 {